mantidproject/mslice/README.md

 pre-commit install
 ```

+**Develop using Pixi**
+You can now also develop MSlice using a pixi environment.
+This is a beta feature.
+First install pixi in your OS using the [installations instructions](https://pixi.prefix.dev/latest/installation/).
+After, cloning this repository, install the two pixi environments using `pixi install`.
+The development environment is called
+**mantidnightly**.
+Commands can be run in the environment using `pixi run -e mantidnightly <command>`.
+Use the [Pycharm integration instructions](https://pixi.prefix.dev/latest/integration/editor/jetbrains/).
+Pixi can also be integrated
+with other IDEs.

 ### Running tests

 To run the unit tests in the MSlice repository, you can run them from PyCharm or from the command line.